nfrade/gaston/ROADMAP.md

 ####start
 * path (optional uses CWD as default)
 * by default starts a hub, bundler, watcher, socket-server
+* configurable and callbale from node, usefull as entry point for `test.js` for npm test

 ---
 ##For later